ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 #### Running locally

-And a file called `.env` along the other files with (just required for development).
+And a file called `.env` along with the other files(required for development).
 This will contain environment variables that Heroku will pass to the application.
 For example, for the quickstart: